Adeptus Titanicus: First edition (Adeptus Titanicus)

-The following year, GW released a companion game, Space Marines, another miniatures and rules set (for two opposing Space Marine armies) that could be played separately or in conjunction with Adeptus Titanicus.
-Numerous articles supporting the Adeptus Titanicus/Space Marine game were released in GW's White Dwarf, including a variety of optional rules, army lists and organizational charts.
+The following year, GW released a companion game, Space Marine, a complete miniatures and rules set (for two opposing Space Marine armies) that could be played separately or in conjunction with Adeptus Titanicus.
+Numerous articles supporting the Adeptus Titanicus/Space Marine game were released in GW's White Dwarf magazine including a variety of optional rules, army lists and organisational charts.

 Second edition (Titan Legions)

 In 1994 GW released a second edition retitled Titan Legions, as well as a second edition of Space Marine, the two again published as compatible but stand-alone games.

+Titan Legion included plastic miniatures for two factions.
+On one side Orks were represented with tanks and two "Megagargants" and the other was the Imperium with Imperial Knights and a single Imperator Titan, a particularly large model.
+For terrain, ruined buildings were printed card.

-Various supplements were also produced between 1992–1994.
+Various supplements were also produced between 1992 and 1994.
 GW also released many metal miniatures for use with both games.

 Third edition (Epic 40,000)

 The third edition by designers Jervis Johnson and Andy Chambers was retitled Epic 40,000 and released in 1997.
 In contrast to the previous two editions, this was released as just one set of rules.
 The game had a very short period of support (six months) from the company before it was withdrawn.
 Epic 40,000 never enjoyed the popularity of the previous two editions, and after support was reduced many of the miniatures planned for Epic 40,000 were never released.

 Though it was not a commercial success for GW, designers Jervis Johnson and Andy Chambers still maintained that it was the best set of rules they conceived for this series, believing that this edition most rewarded good tactics over luck and special abilities.